-We recently selected our top favourite fat burners based on the ingredients and customer feedback.
+We recently selected our top favorite based on the ingredients and customer feedback.
 Click the link below to see the list.

 As we always say, these kinds of supplements will work best when they are combined with a healthy diet and regular exercise.

-You shouldn’t expect a supplement to do all of the hard work for you, but they can definitely make a big difference when used in a smart way.
+You shouldn’t expect a supplement to do all of the hard work for you.

-So is Lean Genes a fat burner you should consider taking if you’re looking to get into shape?
+So, is Lean Genes a supplement you should consider taking if you’re looking to get into shape?
 Here are our thoughts in a nutshell:

 • Contains caffeine and B Vitamins

 • Bitter orange is not a good ingredient